1.5 million VISITS TO Jordan Lake every year.

 Clean Jordan Lake was co-founded in July 2009 by Dr. Thomas Colson (now employed by the National Park Service) and Dr. Francis DiGiano, Professor Emeritus, Dept. of Environmental Sciences and Engineering at the University of North Carolina/Chapel Hill.
 We are a recognized nonprofit organization under Section 501(c)(3) of the Federal tax code.

-We Help enable Local Community Members and businesses to remove and prevent the trash collecting at Jordan Lake.
+We Help enable Local Community Members and businesses to remove trash from the shoreline and to promote public awareness of the problem.